Eng0AI/denuvo-slides-template/slides.md

 ```

 - Belongs to a fingerprint
+- Stored on disk
-- Only requested from Denuvo servers if fingerprint changed
+  - Online connectivity required for first launch or if fingerprint changes
 - Error if token can't be requested (e.g. no game license):
   <img src="./images/bad-token.png" class="mt-2 rounded-lg">